protontypes/open-sustainable-technology/README.md

 - [GMSEUS](https://github.com/stidjaco/GMSEUS) - A comprehensive ground-mounted solar energy dataset with sub-array design metadata in the United States.
 - [solposx](https://github.com/pvlib/solposx) - A Python package for calculating solar position angles and comparing solar position algorithms.
 - [Solar Consumer](https://github.com/openclimatefix/solar-consumer) - This code can be used to download solar forecasts and save them to a PostgreSQL database by retrieving solar generation estimates for embedded solar farms and preparing the data for analysis.
+- [PVCracks](https://github.com/sandialabs/pvcracks) - Investigates the effects of cracks on power loss in photovoltaic (PV) solar cells and tracks crack progression over time.

 ### Wind Energy